emorg/emorg.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 My name is Ethan and I'm a first year math PhD student at the University of Utah.
-There's not a whole lot to see here at the moment aside from a few bits of information about me.
-Linked above is also another website where my girlfriend and I will be posting photos of cool bugs that we find.
+I'm still very much figuring out research interests phase of things, but at the moment I'm especially drawn to representation theory and commutative algebra.
+Outside of math, I enjoy riding bikes on and off-road, baking bread, and exploring the wilderness in search of cool bugs with my partner.
+Linked above is our collaborative website, where you can find pictures of the best ones.